 Location directives are used to determine which location should be replenished.
 You link these location directives to the replenishment template by using the Directive code field.
 If the Directive code field isn't set, queries are used to determine which location directive should be used.
 Note that if a directive code isn't specified in the replenishment template, and the location directive has a directive code, the location directive will be ignored, even if the query on the location directive is correct.
 Pick location directives are used to determine where to get inventory for the replenishment.

 In addition to creating a template, you must specify some replenishment settings in the wave template.
-The wave template should contain a wave step for replenishment that is run only if allocation of an item isn't successful.
+The wave template should contain a wave step for replenishment that is run only if an item isn't successfully allocated.
 This replenishment wave step uses a wave step code to determine which replenishment template should be used.
-In addition to having a wave step for replenishment, you need to make sure that Replenish is selected in the Methods section of the wave template.
+In addition to having a wave step for replenishment, you must make sure that Replenish is selected in the Methods section of the wave template.

 The Replenishment template page includes an Allow wave demand to use unreserved quantities check box.
-You should select this check box if you want to allow demand replenishment to deduct unreserved quantities from work that is generated from the selected replenishment template.
+Select this check box if demand replenishment should be able to deduct unreserved quantities from work that is generated from the selected replenishment template.
 To enable demand replenishment templates to use this logic, select this check box for every existing replenishment template.
 When demand replenishment is triggered in the warehouse, it will deduct the demand from existing replenishment work that has unreserved quantities, if the work originates from replenishment templates where the Allow wave demand to use unreserved quantities check box is selected.

 Demand replenishment is supported for sales orders, transfer orders, production orders, and kanbans.

 In Min/Max replenishment, stock is replenished so that it's between the minimum and maximum limits that have been set.
-Typically, this process occurs one time every day to ensure that all picking locations are filled to the maximum level before picking starts.
+Typically, this process occurs one time every day, to help guarantee that all picking locations are filled to the maximum level before picking starts.

 The minimum and maximum amounts are set in a replenishment template.
 Many of the other settings in the template resemble the settings in templates that are used in Wave demand replenishment.
 The template should contain one line for each item and location.
-When you run replenishment by using the batch job, Finance and Operations evaluates whether replenishment is required, in the sequence that the lines are organized in.
+When you run replenishment by using the batch job, Microsoft Dynamics 365 for Finance and Operations, Enterprise edition, evaluates whether replenishment is required by using the sequence that the lines are organized in.

 Note that the Min/Max replenishment strategy can't replenish an empty location unless the location is set as the fixed location for the item.
-If the location that must be replenished isn't a fixed location, it's not possible to determine which item to replenish.
+If the location that must be replenished isn't a fixed location, the system can't determine which item should be replenished.
 Therefore, at least some on-hand quantity is required before replenishment occurs.

 Load demand replenishment